Cervical cancer: Understanding late effects of radiotherapy

 - Monitoring rare side effects: Talk to your treatment team as soon as you notice any changes, this can help catch and treat any serious problems early.

 - Managing cancer-related fatigue: Food and drink, keeping active, keeping a fatigue diary, medicine like steroids and physiotherapy may all be options for managing fatigue.
-Speak to your doctor or clinical team for advice.
+Speak to your doctor or medical team for advice; and learn more about managing cancer-related fatigue.

 - Drinking fluids: Drinking plenty of fluids such as water and squash can help with fatigue and tiredness caused by your treatment.
 It can also help flush out toxins in your body caused by treatment.
 You can try diluted juice if you don’t like water.